Notproginfinix/phhusson-treble_experimentations/Infinix-Note-8.md

 ## Additional Notes

-* This device uses ARM64 CPU architecture and A/B image (because of system-as-root partition scheme), but does not support seamless update.
+* This device uses ARM64 CPU architecture and A/B image (because of the system-as-root partition scheme), but does not support seamless update.

-Tested By: [リェンーゆく (ryenyuku)](https://github.com/ryenyuku) @ Infinix Note 8 (x692), X692-H694KLMX-Q-GL-220311V412 - Last edited on 08/08/2022 - Template created by @zguithues and @hackintosh5
+Tested By: [リェンーゆく (ryenyuku)](https://github.com/ryenyuku) @ Infinix Note 8 (x692), X692-H694KLMX-Q-GL-220311V412 - Last edited on 11/09/2023 - Template created by @zguithues and @hackintosh5